prabhsingh14/CodeDrop/README.md

 ### 🌐 Dynamic Subdomain Proxy
 - Reverse proxy maps subdomains to correct project folders
-- Optional JWT protection for private deployments
+- JWT protection for private deployments

 ### 🔐 Private/Public Access Control
 - Easily toggle a project’s visibility with a secure API endpoint

 ### 🔄 Git Integration
-- (Optional) Trigger builds directly from GitHub webhooks (extensible)
+- Trigger builds directly from GitHub webhooks

 ### 📦 Dockerized Builds
-- Each build runs in a **sandboxed container** for full isolation
+- Each project is built in an isolated Docker container to ensure environment parity and security.

 ### 🧵 Redis Queue System
 - Asynchronous build execution using Redis-backed task queue